nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Easily add a new contact to your list with the `add` command.

+Note that contacts are identified by their name in ConText, and contacts with the same name are considered the same contact.
+Hence, you will not be able to add a new contact with the same name as an existing contact.
+Should you need to make changes to an existing contact, use the `edit` command as explained below.

 **Format:**
 `add n/FULL_NAME p/PHONE_NUMBER e/EMAIL [o/NOTE] [t/TAG]... [a/ALTERNATE_CONTACT]...`